Perspective | 11 books to get you through Thanksgiving 2020

 The Long Way Home: A Memoir of Fame, Family, and Redemption, by Cameron Douglas

-Michael Douglas’s elder son dishes on his absentee mother, distracted father, and how the busboy they paid to be his “manny” sustained him — that is, before he became addicted to drugs and went to prison.
+Michael Douglas’s elder son dishes on his absentee mother, distracted father, and how the busboy they paid to be his “manny” sustained him — that is, before Cameron became addicted to drugs and went to prison.

 Feel like you need to be perfect and host a splendid holiday even just for your kids?
 Forget it!
 Do it Adachi’s way and succeed just enough.